Sushobh/AndroidRestServer/README.md

   - Access SharedPreferences data.
   - Get the name of the current activity.
   - Creating a file browser for your device as a web app.

+  Basically anything info that you need from your Android app.